 Overweight container guide

-Why are overweight containers and mis-declared weights a problem in the US?
+Why are overweight containers and mis-declared weights a problem?

 Overweight containers and mis-declared weights are becoming a very serious problem - it is estimated that as many as 20% of containers are overweight or mis-declared.
 As containers are stacked higher to keep up with the growth of world trade, overweight and mis-declared weights can: